hartwork/xiangqi-book-example/README.md

 # About

-This repository intends to demo creation of a book featuring razor-sharp XiangQi board setups based on
+This repository intends to demo creation of a book featuring razor-sharp Xiangqi board setups based on
 LaTeX,
 [xiangqi-setup](https://github.com/hartwork/xiangqi-setup),